toblux/rust-clamav-client/README.md

 # Rust ClamAV Client

-A simple ClamAV client to stream files to the ClamAV daemon [clamd](https://linux.die.net/man/8/clamd) for antivirus scanning.
+A simple ClamAV client to stream files to [clamd](https://linux.die.net/man/8/clamd) for antivirus scanning.

 Please note: The functions `ping_socket` and `scan_socket` are only available on Unix platforms.